 The Board may from time to time amend or suspend the RSU Plan in whole or in part and may at any time terminate the RSU Plan.
-No such amendment, suspension or termination shall adversely affect the rights of any Eligible Person at the time of such amendment, suspension or termination with respect to outstanding and unredeemed RSU's credited to such Eligible Person without the consent of the affected Eligible Person.
-If the Board terminates the RSU Plan, no new RSU's will be awarded to any Eligible Person, but outstanding and unredeemed previously credited RSU's shall remain outstanding, be entitled to payments as provided under Section 3.4, and be paid in accordance with the terms and conditions of this Plan existing at the time of termination.
-The RSU Plan will finally cease to operate for all purposes when the last remaining Eligible Person, or all outstanding and unredeemed RSU's credited to such Eligible Person are cancelled pursuant to the provisions thereof.
+No such amendment, suspension or termination shall adversely affect the rights of any Eligible Person at the time of such amendment, suspension or termination with respect to outstanding and unredeemed RSUs credited to such Eligible Person without the consent of the affected Eligible Person.
+If the Board terminates the RSU Plan, no new RSUs will be awarded to any Eligible Person, but outstanding and unredeemed previously credited RSUs shall remain outstanding, be entitled to payments as provided under Section 3.4, and be paid in accordance with the terms and conditions of the RSU Plan existing at the time of termination.
+The RSU Plan will finally cease to operate for all purposes when the last remaining Eligible Person receives a payment in satisfaction of all outstanding and unredeemed RSUs credited to such Eligible Person are cancelled pursuant to the provisions thereof.